 Monitoring planning obligations (Section 106)

-A planning obligation (S.106) is a formal document which states that it is an obligation for planning purposes, identifies the relevant land, the person entering the obligation and their interest and the relevant local authority that would enforce the obligation.
+A planning obligation (S.106) is a formal document which identifies the relevant land, the person entering the obligation and their interest and the relevant local authority that would enforce the obligation.
 The obligation can be a legal agreement between one person and the council or a multi-party agreement.

 A planning obligation (S.106) can be subject to conditions.
 It may specify that a sum(s) of money be paid on a specified date(s) or over a set timescale.
 It may restrict the development, operations or use of land in a specific way.